 A. PFOS and PFOA are polar, anionic surfactants.
 They will best be cleaned by a high-emulsifying, anionic-surfactant-containing cleaner that can make mixed micelles to efficiently remove these residues from surfaces.
 You classify PFOS and PFOA as inorganic residue and are correct to assume the acidic detergent should be effective.
 Typically inorganic residues are best cleaned by acidic cleaners.
 Of course, there are exceptions to every rule and this group is one of them.

 In this instance, the surfactant nature of these compounds dictates the best way to clean them rather than their inorganic nature.
-The better choice for cleaning PFOS and PFOA would not be an acidic cleaner, like Citranox® Liquid Acid Cleaner and Detergent, but instead the mild, alkaline detergent Alconox® Powdered Precision Cleaner, which has a better emulsifier package for this kind of cleaning.
-Alconox detergent contains high-emulsifying, anionic surfactants as well as chelating agents that can inhibit the formation of insoluble PFOS/A salts.
+The better choice for cleaning PFOS and PFOA would not be an acidic cleaner, like Citranox® Liquid Acid Cleaner and Detergent, but instead the mild, alkaline detergents Alconox® Powdered Precision Cleaner or Liquinox® Critical Cleaning Liquid Detergent, which have better emulsifier packages for this kind of cleaning.
+Alconox and Liquinox detergents contains high-emulsifying, anionic surfactants as well as chelating agents that can inhibit the formation of insoluble PFOS/A salts.